 The IPEE Summer School invites applications from graduate students and other interested individuals.

 Application procedures for the Summer School vary, depending on whether or not you intend to take the course for academic credit.
-In all cases, the application deadline is April 2, 2018.
-Responses to your application will be processed immediately thereafter.

 Please send your application material to: